-When examining the degree Corporate, Operations, and Shared Services are aligned to a common strategy and vision for the Shared Services organization, 30% indicate complete alignment, 30% choosing general alignment, with the remaining 40% selecting either “Somewhat Aligned” or “Changes Taking Place that Require Realignment”.
+When examining the degree Corporate, Operations and Shared Services are aligned to a common strategy and vision for the Shared Services organization, 30% indicate complete alignment, 30% choose general alignment, with the remaining 40% selecting either “Somewhat Aligned” or “Changes Taking Place that Require Realignment”.

 Poll comments from Peeriosity members on this topic include:

-- Shared Services strategy is completely embedded in Corporate strategy.
+- The Shared Services strategy is completely embedded in Corporate strategy.

 - Our vision was initiated based on the overall global HR strategy, proposed by the HR Shared Services team and approved by the top team of HR.